np-core/np-signal/README.md

     Resource or execution profiles defined within the configuration files are selected with the native argument `-profile`

-    --config                select a configuration from the configs subdirectory of the pipeline --container             path to container file or docker tag to provision pipeline -profile                select an resource and execution profile from the config file
+    --container             path to container file or docker tag to provision pipeline --config                select a configuration from the configs subdirectory of the pipeline

+                              <nextflow>  base configuration with docker or singularity profiles
+                              <jcu>       base configuration for the zodiac cluster at JCU
+                              <nectar>    base configuration for the nectar cluster at QCIF

+    -profile                select an resource and executor profile from the config file

+                              <docker> / <gpu_docker>  - expect container to be tag format
+                              <singularity> / <gpu_singularity> - expect container to be path to image

 Input / output:

-    --path                  the path to directory or a glob for Fast5 (as string) --archived              input files are expected to be tar gzipped files ending with .tar.gz or .tgz --outdir                the path to directory for result outputs
+    --path                  the path to directory or a glob for Fast5 (quoted string) ["$PWD"] --archived              input files are expected to be tar gzipped files ending with .tar.gz or .tgz [false] --outdir                the path to directory for result outputs ["$PWD/results"]

 Guppy @ GPU configuration:

-    --guppy_model               base guppy model configuration file for basecalling --guppy_params              base guppy additional parameter configurations by user --guppy_data                base guppy model data directory, inside container --gpu_devices               gpus to use, provide list of devices passed to Guppy --gpu_forks                 parallel basecalling instances to launch on GPUs --runners_per_device        parallel basecalling runners on GPUs
-    --chunks_per_runner         the number of signal chunks processed on each runner --chunk_size                the size of the signal chunks processed on the gpu runers --num_callers               the number of basecallers spread across the devices --cpu_threads_per_caller    the number of cpu threads per caller
+    --guppy_model               base guppy model configuration file for basecalling ["dna_r9.4.1_450bps_hac.cfg"] --guppy_params              base guppy additional parameter configurations by user [""] --guppy_data                base guppy model data directory, inside container ["/models"] --gpu_devices               gpus to use, provide list of devices passed to Guppy  ["cuda:0"] --gpu_forks                 parallel basecalling instances to launch on GPUs [1] --runners_per_device        parallel basecalling runners on GPUs [4] --chunks_per_runner         the number of signal chunks processed on each runner [1024] --chunk_size                the size of the signal chunks processed on the gpu runers [1024] --num_callers               the number of basecallers spread across the devices [4] --cpu_threads_per_caller    the number of cpu threads per caller [4]

 Qcat demultiplexing configuration:

-    --demultiplex          activate demultiplexing with Qcat
+    --demultiplex          activate demultiplexing with Qcat [false]
-    --qcat_params          additional qcat parameters passed by the user
+    --qcat_params          additional qcat parameters passed by the user ["--trim"]

 =========================================
 ```